osinakayah/currency-exchange-rate/README.md

-# currency-exchange-rate

-An android application for converting 20 real currency against bitcoin and ethereum, it was built for andela coding challenge.
+# Fiat Currency and cryptocurrency exchange rate

+An android application to help users stay updated with the current exchange rate between some popular cryptocurrencies and fiat currencies.

+## Tools
+- Java
+- Dagger
+- SugarOrm
+- Volley